urschrei/rdp/README.md

 ## FFI
 The shared library exposes a FFI: `simplify_linestring_ffi`.
 Some examples are available in [this Jupyter notebook](examples.ipynb).
-(There will be a package on PyPI soon.)
+**Simplification**, a Python package which uses this shared library, is available from [PyPi](https://pypi.python.org/pypi/simplification/).

 ### Arguments
 - A C-compatible `struct` containing the following fields: